Pe8er/asphyxiation-by-oxygen-hands/_posts/2025-01-05-Homelab-4-Calibre.md

 ## Automatic Database Reload

-These steps make Calibre Web reload its database connection automatically, whenever any change to the database (incoming from my Mac) is detected.
+Calibre Web doesn't reload automatically when changes are made to it's database — you need to restart it or reload it from the admin panel manually.
+This script automates this process.

 Before you start, make sure you have this environment variable in your Calibre-Web container: